StevenCTimm/DataCatalogDocs/docs/source/index.rst

 ..
-LArWrapper documentation master file, created by sphinx-quickstart on Sat Dec 24 19:16:47 2022.
+LArWrapperExample documentation master file, created by sphinx-quickstart on Sat Dec 24 19:16:47 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.